adelavega/gfg_interactive/README.md

 6) Copy config files from example ones and add SQL credentials.
 Also, make sure config.ini is in gfg_interactive/

-7) Set permission of relevant files to +755 (check w/ Chris on this)
+7) Set permission of relevant files to +755

     sudo chmod -R +755 gfg-interactive/